Plinky / Plinky+ Manual

 Shift Bottom hold Step Offset tap Offsets the starting point of the sequencer pattern allowing for variations in sequencer playback.

-Modulation A, B, X and Y (Inputs & LFO's)
+Modulation A, B, X and Y - LFOs, CV Inputs and Outputs

 Shift Top hold AB SV Level Offset LFO Depth LFO Rate LFO Shape LFO Symmetry tap